nelser05/New-CS440/README.txt

         a user variable named CLASSPATH that looks like this:
                .;C:\javalib

-        Here, the ‘;’ character separates the two folder names.
+        Here, the â€˜;â€™ character separates the two folder names.

   5)  Copy the simpledb folder from the distribution file to that folder.
 Within the simpledb folder should be subfolders